Google@SAS FAQ for Students & Alumni

 You can make an adjustment to your SAS email account's forwarding by going here.

-2-Step Verification adds an extra step and thus provides an additional level of security for your account.
+Two-Step Verification adds an extra step and thus provides an additional level of security for your account.
 When you log in with your password, Google sends you a numeric code that works for about a minute to grant access.
 The code appears by text message or a mobile app on your phone.
 Even if a hacker knows your password, they cannot gain access to your account unless they also have your phone.